Cubbarde History, Family Crest & Coats of Arms

-The surname Cubbarde was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls
+The surname Cubbarde was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Important Dates for the Cubbarde family

 This web page shows only a small excerpt of our Cubbarde research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbarde History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubbarde History in all our PDF Extended History products and printed products wherever possible.

 Cubbarde Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cubbarde family name include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubbarde family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cubbarde Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cubbarde Notables in all our PDF Extended History products and printed products wherever possible.